Mazyod/MJAutoComplete/README.md

 ##### SENDING THE INPUT TO THE AUTOCOMPLETE MANAGER

 After initialization, you would send the whole string the user is typing to the AutoComplete manager through `processString:`.
-The manager will iterate over the triggers and check wether the input fires any of them.
+The manager will iterate over the triggers and check whether the input fires any of them.

 ##### UPON FIRING AN AUTOCOMPLETE TRIGGER